- First Name

 - Website URL

-- history of medicine, gender and sexuality, health and healing, history of the body, disease, early modern, British history
+- history of medicine, gender and sexuality, history of disease, history of the body, early modern, British history

 - Media Contact